knowledgepixels/nanopub-ecosystem/README.md

   - _e.g.
 Nanodash_
 - Nanopub Query services:
   - run queries
-  - get nanopublications from Registry and Archive services
+  - get nanopublications from Registry services
   - have coverage by agents/pubkeys (and optionally types)
   - are open or restricted
   - _currently in alpha version_